 The God of the Bible said this to ancient Israel about the false gods they would encounter in the land He gave them: “You shall not bow down to their gods, nor serve them, nor do after their works…lest they make you sin against Me…their gods…will surely be a snare unto you” (Ex.
 23:24, 33).
 This certainly pictures New Year’s and other holidays we have seen.

 Then there is Halloween.
-Americans spend $2.5 billion every year on this second-largest holiday, besides Christmas.
+Americans spend over $7 billion every year on this holiday.
 Is this just a harmless, happy childhood activity—or something very different?
-Its traditions, customs and practices are rooted in a past much darker, more sinister and more demonic than you know.
+Its traditions, customs and practices are rooted in a past much darker, more sinister, and more demonic than you know.